keianasnell/pm-interview-prep/README.md

-# Keiana's guide to (not fucking up) the product management interview
+# Keiana's guide to surviving the product management interview

 *After one too many people sliding into my Linkedin DMs to get insight (aka referrals) into the PM role, I finally took the time to compile all of the resources I used during my interview process (aka three years of bookmarked links).
 This absolute shitstorm (sprinkled with some personal anecdotes and advice) of a document is the result.
 I'm very glad I don't have to do this again anytime soon; I hope it gets you through it too.*